ame: William Green

 - '"Make Me a Christian": Henry VIII, The Island Princess, and John Fletcher's Anti-Catholicism', Birmingham Journal of Literature and Language, 7:1 (2015), pp. 1-9.

 - 'Shakespeare, "Our Other Shakespeare", and the Boundaries of the Middleton Canon: Rethinking Collaboration and Intertextuality from 1604 to 1606'.
-To be presented at Shakespeare and Co.: On the Page and On the Stage (University of York, 18 May 2019).
+Presented at Shakespeare and Co.: On the Page and On the Stage (University of York, 18 May 2019).

 - '"Such violent hands": Political Cannibalism and the Implications of Authorship in the Folio Text of Titus Andronicus'.
 Presented at 'Bites Here and There': Literal and Metaphorical Cannibalism Across Disciplines (University of Warwick, 17 November 2018).